verdaux/BookNotes/Books/Musashi places.md

 - [ ] Harima province - Takezo's mothers new home
 - [ ] Yasugawa in Kiso - Tsujikaze Kohei's place
 - [ ] Mimasaka highroad - led up from Tatsuno in Harima province
+- [ ] Nakayama pass looked down into the valley of Aida River